alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Path + World -> Config or failure + World'
 ```

-`World` is a model for whatever surrounding state the function may observe: files, clocks, caches, databases, network state, configuration, or shared mutable state.
+`World` is a semantic model for hidden inputs and sequencing.
+In Haskell it belongs to explanation rather than the public `IO` API; in C#, it is only a way to make missing context visible.
+It stands for whatever surrounding state the function may observe: files, clocks, caches, databases, network state, configuration, or shared mutable state.

 `World'` represents the world after the call.
 The operation may have consumed quota, written telemetry, populated a cache, changed a database, or affected an external system.